xmartlabs/Eureka/README.md

 * If you **have a feature request** please **open an issue**.
 * If you **found a bug** or **need help** please **check older issues or threads on [StackOverflow] before submitting an issue**.

+Before contribute check the [CONTRIBUTING](CONTRIBUTING.md) file for more info.

 If you use **Eureka** in your app We would love to hear about it!
 Drop us a line on [twitter].

 ## Examples